Collage of three D.C. plates.

 1942-44 Registration Numbers

 Passenger.
 An overview of registration numbers used from Jan.
 1935-March 1948 is provided on our page upon which plates of the 1930s are described.
 Click here to get there.
-Specifically with respect to the 1942-44 base, the lowest five-digit and highest passenger vehicle registration numbers are 57-221 and 215-478, respectively.
+Specifically with respect to the 1942-44 base, the lowest (five-digit) and highest observed numbers are 57-221 and 215-478.

 1945 Passenger plate no. 96-746